 Picture from heliguy.com

 drone /UAV aspect of this story.
 Consider that the technology for hacking your Wi-Fi network exists in great abundance, and data-thieves everywhere would love to get a peek at your network data streams.
-Imagine a world where the guy a few booths over inside your favorite coffee hangout is a
+Imagine a world where the guy a few booths over inside your favorite coffee hangout is a thief.
+His pal behind you, too.
+It isn’t enough that

 Continue reading Data-Thieving Drones